Use this free printable Playground Scavenger Hunt and inspire kids to get active while they play!

 So why not take them on a Playground Scavenger Hunt!

-Playground Scavenger Hunt Activity
+Playground Scavenger Hunt Activities

 Climbing ladders, hanging from the monkey bars, running around the equipment and learning to swing are all activities that help to build the large muscle groups in our bodies.
 Not to mention all that fresh air the kids get when they're outside.

-- understanding that they can go out and explore on their own without Mom or Dad right next to them.
+- understanding that they can go out & explore on their own without Mom or Dad right next to them.

 So many things can be learned at the playground :)